Clouded Yellow (Colias croceus)

 Status details :

-Status over the last 20 years is Stable with a increase of 16%
+Status over the last 20 years is Stable with a decrease of -57.3%

 Log collated index plot